A feature documentary on digital mining and the resources behind cryptocurrencies and blockchains.

 – Saleem H. Ali, Author

 Treasures of the Earth: Need, Greed and a Sustainable Future

 SUPPLY CHAIN integrates archival media and rare observational footage with perspectives from leading technologists, historians and theorists.
 The film transports the audience to mine shafts in Central Africa, a smelter in China, a secretive quartz deposit in the Appalachian Mountains, and a town dealing with an illegal Bitcoin mining problem in rural Washington.

 The result is a visual essay on the human impulse to dig, and an urgent look at the geopolitics that are driving a digital gold rush.

-Alex Tyson is an artist and filmmaker known for his films Mountain Fire Personnel (2015), 3 Minutes in America (2015) and his work on the Oscar nominated and Emmy winning documentary Gasland (2011) for HBO, for which he was awarded a Cinema Eye Honor.
-He has worked as a cinematographer in Brazil, China, Italy, The South Pacific, Scandinavia and extensively throughout the USA, and most recently contributed special photography to National Geographic's 2017 Emmy-winning documentary LA92.
-He primarily works as an editor and producer for non-fiction films.
-His first documentary was awarded the Prix du Jury La Mobilière for the most innovative film at Visions du Réel (2015) and screened at MoMA Documentary Fortnight (2016).
-Supply Chain will be his directorial debut for a feature-film.
-[Curriculum Vitae]
+Alex Tyson is an American filmmaker and artist known for his films Mountain Fire Personnel (2015), Divieto 2 (2018) and his work on the Oscar nominated and Emmy winning documentary Gasland (2011, HBO) for which he won a Cinema Eye Honor.
+He has worked as a cinematographer in Brazil, China, Italy, The South Pacific, Scandinavia and extensively throughout the USA.
+His first documentary was awarded the Prix du Jury La Mobilière at Visions du Réel (2015) and screened at MoMA Documentary Fortnight (2016).
+He recently contributed special photography to National Geographic's 2017 Emmy-winning documentary LA92 and his film Divieto 2 premiered at The Film Society of Lincoln Center’s Art of The Real festival in 2018.
+Supply Chain will be his directorial debut for a feature film. >>>